General

 Worthy of a lunch stop is Odeceixe, a sleepy town perched on a hill, overlooking the estuary of the river Seixe, that straddles the borders between the Alentejo and the Algarve.
 As you leave Odeceixe you are not only crossing over into the Algarve, but into the “land of the sweet potato” of which Aljezur is deemed the “capital”.
 It’s said that they produce the best tasting varieties because of the weather conditions and the sea air.
 So it’s probably the best place to sample it cooked in one of a few traditional methods.
 If you happen to be there in October/November, they even have an annual Sweet Potato Festival.

-Your last day’s ride brings with it some of the most dramatic scenery; with the wild, rugged coastline on your right and the windswept plains on your left.
-The climate here can make for a few bracing hours on the bike, but with the totally unspoilt landscape and the sea air filling your lungs, you are likely to feel a sense of invigoration as you approach the end of your journey down the West Coast of Portugal.
+Today’s ride brings with it some of the most dramatic scenery; with the wild, rugged coastline on your right and the windswept plains on your left.
+The climate here can make for a few bracing hours on the bike, but with the totally unspoilt landscape and the sea air filling your lungs, you are likely to feel a sense of invigoration as you approach the end of your day´s journey.

-Cabo de São Vicente, sometimes referred to as the “edge of the world” is the South Western tip of Europe and the 5km ride along the Sagres peninsula takes you past the Fortaleza do Beliche and on to the lighthouse right at the end of the headland, where you can take your iconic ‘end of trip’ photo and buy some last minute souvenirs from the tenacious stallholders that are there year round.
+Cabo de São Vicente, sometimes referred to as the “edge of the world” is the South Western tip of Europe and a 5km ride along the Sagres peninsula takes you past the Fortaleza do Beliche and on to the lighthouse right at the end of the headland, where you can take an iconic photo and buy souvenirs from the tenacious stallholders that are there year round.

 Day 8 Departure